In this post I answer all your questions on how to dry age beef and steaks yourself at home.

 What Cuts of Steak are Best for Dry-Aging?

-We are talking sub-primals here, big hunks of meat.
+We are talking the beef sub-primals here, big hunks of meat.

 Look for a good solid fat cap as this will take the hit on moisture loss and bacterial development which can then be trimmed off so that you lose minimal real meat content.
 Always leave a little fresh white fat after trimming because this is what imparts show-stopping umami flavor when allowed to oxidize over time.